 Plant Lover Facts

-Lady slipper has several common names and a few scientific ones.
+Lady slipper has several other common names and one notable scientific one.

 Most common names are variations of the footwear theme — Lady’s slippers, slipper plant, slipper flower, and the Spanish zapato del diablo (“devil’s shoe”).